kamenchunathan/polly/README.md

      - [x] Extract selectionSets into a local module
      - [x] create SelectionSets to get specific polls based on id
   - [ ] Do authentication and detect if a poll has already been answered by a user
+    - [x] Create Shared user model
+    - [x] Implement login flow
+    - [ ] Persist user token in local storage and fetch it on starting the app
   - [ ] Poll Submission
   - [ ] Integrate returned errors in poll fields i.e. validation
   - [ ] Home Page / Landing page Options